kentucky-eminent-domain-condemnation

 Contact an Experienced Kentucky Condemnation Attorney for Assistance

 Many people do not understand the laws concerning condemnation.
-If you receive a condemnation notice, determining the amount of compensation to which you are entitled can be complicated and the skilled Kentucky condemnation attorneys at the law office of Sever Storey, LLP can assist you in calculations, negotiations, and more.
+If you receive a condemnation notice, determining the amount of compensation to which you are entitled can be complicated and the skilled Kentucky condemnation attorneys at the law office of Sever Walker Padgitt, LLP can assist you in calculations, negotiations, and more.
 Please call today at 888-318-3761 for help.

 References: